Improve Lives Through Pressure Injury Prevention

 -

-Power Seating - "Tilt Back Fully" and then "Recline the back"
+Power or manual seating - "Tilt Back Fully" and then "Recline the back"

 Daily Monitoring